webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 As noted in the Prerequisites section, having a Webiny project ready is crucial for this tutorial to create a custom API Service.

-Before continuing to build the API service, let's see how Webiny project its organized.
+Before continuing to build the API service, lets see how Webiny project its organized.

 Check out the Webiny [**serverless-api**](https://github.com/AlbionaHoti/serverless-api) project structure in the image below: